 - provide as many opportunities as possible to students within the fixed budget

-- support the curricular needs of the College
+- support the curricular and enrollment needs of the College

 - provide opportunities for faculty of diverse backgrounds, areas of scholarly and teaching interest, and service to the College

-Approval is always contingent on the course achieving the enrollment minimum set by the Committee, changes to location safety/security, and on per student costs not increasing beyond those approved.
+Approval is always contingent on the course achieving the enrollment minimum set by the Committee or the AAC, changes to location safety/security, and on per student costs not increasing beyond those approved.

-Enrollment: Each course generally has a minimum of 12 and a maximum of 25 students per course.
+Enrollment: Each course generally should aim for a minimum of 18 students per course.
 Faculty may propose courses with different minimum and/or maximum enrollments based on travel costs, travel logistics, and the course location abroad.
-When approving programs, the Committee may require the minimum 12 student enrollment or may set different minimum and maximum enrollments based on the number of faculty instructors and other factors.
+When approving programs, the Committee may require the minimum 18 student enrollment or may set different minimum and maximum enrollments based on the number of faculty instructors and other factors.
 Courses that do not meet their minimum enrollment upon the student application deadline may be cancelled.

-Structure: Some courses may travel frequently but will want to have some sort of base for part of their time.
+Structure: Some courses may travel frequently but all will want to have some sort of base for part of their time.
 Other courses may be based at one site, with an organization that provides support services and housing.
 Others may begin with the support of a local organization, but conclude with course travel.
 The Center for Global Education can provide recommendations for supporting organizations on-site.
 For risk management purposes, Off-Campus Short Term courses are required to have on-site 24/7 partner when international.
-In addition, it is best practice to travel with two faculty members or a support staff in addition to the lead faculty member.
+In addition, it is best practice to travel with two faculty members or a support staff in addition to a faculty member.

-Staffing and Participants: Please review the policies on staffing short term off-campus and extra cost courses.
+Staffing Models: Please review the policies on staffing short term off-campus and extra cost courses.
 Each situation will be considered individually but these policies outline some common concerns and considerations when staffing a course with travel.
 When submitting a proposal, please indicate which model you will pursue.

 Financial Aid: The College provides financial aid for qualifying students.
 The aid budget is limited, thus necessitating the careful review of extra costs, the limited number of courses approved each year, and the retention of unspent funds by the College.